gc-submissions/tdd-lab-2-mboeving1/readme.md

 - `src/js` - JavaScript files
 - `src/css` - CSS files

-The testing code is in the `tests` folder.

 The site must be built in order to be opened in a browser.
 The built site will be in the `build` folder.